- 1 of 2

 Results by the numbers*

 Honduras is a land of great potential.
 Agriculture remains the primary engine for rural incomes and investment, generating 38 percent of all employment and 60 percent of rural employment.
-With modest national growth of 3.25 percent in 2012, agriculture contributed 14 percent of the Gross Domestic Product (GDP) and 70 percent of total exports.
+With a modest national growth of 3.5 percent in 2014, agriculture contributed almost 14 percent of the gross domestic product (GDP) and an important share of total exports.

-Through its Country Investment Plan, the Government of Honduras aims to realize this potential by reducing poverty and food insecurity through partnerships and strategic investment.
-The government seeks to reduce the number of rural families living in poverty by 10 percent through continual and sustained inclusive growth of agricultural GDP,
+In its Country Investment Plan, the Government of Honduras aims to realize this potential by reducing poverty and food insecurity through partnerships and strategic investment.
+The government seeks to reduce the number of rural families living in poverty by 10 percent through continual and sustained inclusive growth of